lethanhdat160607-sys/CTF-NOTE/CTF-Writeups/picoCTF/General Skills/Easy/2026/Undo.md

 the distance between the actual character (c) and the expected character (p), we find a deviation of exactly 13 alphabetical units.

+Based on the structural characteristics, I identified the algorithm as ROT13.
+This is a variant of the Caesar cipher with an offset of 13.
+With

+its 26-character Latin alphabet, ROT13 is a symmetrical operation (encryption is also decryption).
+This algorithm hides the content while

+preserving formatting elements such as digits and special characters, making it easy to identify the flag's format.

 <div align="center">
   <img width="871" height="382" alt="image" src="https://github.com/user-attachments/assets/c3741508-cfd0-4218-8478-3290049223f9" />